reselbob/innosoft/README.md

-This repo contains code intended to demonstrate how to build a Docker containers for a variety of scenarios.
+# Code and Project Samles
+The repository contains the sample code and project for the class, **Microservices Architecture**.